-Kazakhstan Regional Office
+Kazakhstan Multi-Country Office

-Operation: Kazakhstan Regional Office
+Operation: Kazakhstan Multi-Country Office

 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2021 planning figures|

-|85%||of targeted households whose basic needs are met with multi-purpose cash grants|
+|100%||of targeted households will have their basic needs met through multi-purpose cash assistance|

 People of Concern

-Kazakhstan Regional Office
+Kazakhstan Multi-Country Office

 Operational contextFollowing the COVID-19 outbreak, borders of all Central Asian countries were closed as of March 2020.
 Four countries (except for Turkmenistan) confirmed COVID-19 cases, and quarantine measures, including restriction of movement, were imposed in all countries including Turkmenistan.